movementlabsxyz/movement-hack-temp/src/experiment-intro.md

 # Movement Hack Introduction

-Welcome to the Movement Hack course, and thank you for your participation!
-First, we want to introduce you to the new mechanics of this course.
+This course is designed to train you to build for Movement.
+See our [docs](https://docs.movementlabs.xyz/) for an introduction to the Move stack.

+Here are some unique mechanics of this course:

 ## 1. Quizzes